suinaowawa/Melbourne-StackOverFlow-users/README.md

 ## How to run the code
+1. Download 'app.py' and 'data.csv' in the same folder.
-1. Run 'app.py' file.
+2. Run 'app.py' file.
-2. After running the script, we can see the user interface, input any StackOverFlow profile's URL. (e.g.: https://stackoverflow.com/users/696257/dkulkarni)
+3. After running the script, we can see the user interface, input any StackOverFlow profile's URL. (e.g.: https://stackoverflow.com/users/696257/dkulkarni)
-3. Click button 'See your ranking in Melbourne'.
+4. Click button 'See your ranking in Melbourne'.
-4. Result shows (1)your reputation, (2)your rank in Melbourne, (3)percentage over all Melbourne StackOverFlow users, and (4)where you are at the Histogram of Melbourne StackOverFlow users' reputation.
+5. Result shows (1)your reputation, (2)your rank in Melbourne, (3)percentage over all Melbourne StackOverFlow users, and (4)where you are at the Histogram of Melbourne StackOverFlow users' reputation.
+6. The 'data analysis.py' is used to estimate total users number, 'scrap data.py' is the file to scrap reputation information of all Melbourne StackOverFlow users.

 ## Implementation details
 #### Step1.
 Statistics of all StackOverFlow users' reputation in Melbourne